apache/trafficserver/doc/developer-guide/api/functions/TSDebug.en.rst

 ``ctl.on()`` (where ``ctl`` is an instance of ``DbgCtl``) returns true if ``ctl`` is on.

-In debug mode, :macro:`TSAssert` Traffic Server to prints the file name, line number and expression, and then aborts.
-In release mode, the expression is not removed but the effects of printing an error message and aborting are. :macro:`TSReleaseAssert` prints an error message and aborts in both release and debug mode.
+In debug mode, :c:macro:`TSAssert` Traffic Server to prints the file name, line number and expression, and then aborts.
+In release mode, the expression is not removed but the effects of printing an error message and aborting are. :c:macro:`TSReleaseAssert` prints an error message and aborts in both release and debug mode.

 cpp:func:`SpecificDbg` emits a debug line even if the debug :arg:`tag`